rust-lang/rfcs/text/3399-cfg-attribute-in-where.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Where clauses can use cfg-attributes on individual bounds, like so:
+`where` clauses can use cfg-attributes on individual trait bounds, like so:

 ```rust
 impl<T> SomeTrait<T> for Thing